gherlein/gherlein/README.md

 ## My Personality - Real and Apparent

 I am told I come across as an extrovert.
 Nothing could be farther from the truth.
-I am a died in the wool introvert.
+I am very much an introvert.
 I love to work alone, curl up with a good book or cuddle on the couch with my wife and watch a good movie.
 I generally don't like to go out, or to parties, or even walk down a crowded street.